 Immediately she noticed the milky white discharge, Flora worried for her baby.
 Of course, she didn’t want anything to happen to her precious little one.
+Little did she know that it was a mucus plug discharge.

-What’s A Mucous Plug?
+What’s A Mucus Plug?

-It also known as cervical mucus plug.
+It is also known as cervical mucus plug.

-A mucous plug is made up of secretions from the womb which unite to form a barrier during early pregnancy.
+A mucus plug is made up of secretions from the womb which unite to form a barrier during early pregnancy.
 When delivery time is near, the cervix undergoes certain changes called effacement and dilation.

 What Does It Look Like?